jayed-tz/docuware-code-challenge/README.md

-# Implementation of Docuware technical challenge

-This project contains the implementation of the technical task for the interview process at Docuware.

-The code for the core challenge (backend) is placed inside the folder named "DocuwareCodeChallenge".
+# This is an implementation of a use case that is focused on .NET

+The requirements are as follows:
+1. There are two kinds of users
+    a.
+An event creator who has to login
+    b.
+An event participant, who can register for the event
+2. The event creator
+    a.
+Can create an event
+    b.
+Can see all registrations for an event
+3. The event participant
+    a.
+Can see all events,
+    b.
+Choose one event and fill the registration form for it
+4. An event has the following fields
+    a.
+Name
+    b.
+Description
+    c.
+Location
+    d.
+Start time
+    e.
+End time
+5. A registration may have the following fields
+    a.
+Name
+    b.
+Phone number
+    c.
+Email address

+Optionally, add an angular application to serve a UI for the aspnet backend.

+## Installation and run
 The project uses the latest .net version 8.

-## Installation and run

 Restore the dependencies using NuGet.
 Run the project.